-Making public content that was meant to be private – such as photos or videos – is another frequent bullying activity, and is particularly common in the context of relationships.
+Making public content that was meant to be private – such as photos or videos – is another frequent bullying activity and is particularly common in the context of relationships.
 Finally, bullying may take the form of impersonation or spoofing, in which the perpetrator actually represents him or herself as the target.
 These forms of psychological bullying can be even more devastating when conducted through digital media.

-Not surprisingly, social networks – particularly Facebook – are where youth report being bullied most often.
+Not surprisingly, social networks are where youth report being bullied most often.
 Texting and instant messaging services are second, with YouTube well behind in third place.[i]
 Sexting also exposes teenagers to cyberbullying: personal messages and photographs, even those sent to real friends or boyfriends/girlfriends, could end up being embarrassing if the relationship sours and private photos are made public.